UniversalDependencies/docs/_egy/dep/advcl-consec.md

 udver: '2'
 ---

 A consecutive clause is a subordinate clause that expresses a consequence or result.
-A predicative future verb form is used in Old Egyptian to express a consecutive clause.
+In Old Egyptian, a predicative future verb form is used to express a consecutive clause.

 ~~~ conllu
 # text = pr ⸗f m ꜣḫ.t rꜥw-nb wꜥb.w nčr(.w) n mꜣ ⸗f